Geometry-Aware Normalizing Wasserstein Flows for Optimal Causal Inference: PRELIMINARIES

 \section{PRELIMINARIES}

 This section presents an overview of the general formulation of Wasserstein gradient flows, detailing their interrelation with continuous normalizing flows.

-\subsection{2-Wasserstein metric}
+\subsection{Wasserstein metric}

-Consider a Radon space~$(\gP(\Omega),\gW_2)$ where $\mathcal{P}(\Omega)$ denotes the set of probability measures on a compact sample space $\Omega$, and $\gW_2$ represents the 2-Wasserstein metric
+Consider a Radon space~$(\gP_2(\Omega),\gW_2)$ where $\mathcal{P}_2(\Omega)$ denotes the set of $L_2$-probability measures on a compact sample space~$\Omega$, and $\gW_2$ represents the 2-Wasserstein metric

 This metric is defined for any pair of probability measures $\mu$ and $\nu$, both possessing finite second moments, and it involves the set $\Gamma(\mu, \nu)$, which encompasses all possible couplings of $\mu$ and $\nu$.
-Previous studies have highlighted that the Wasserstein metric endows the probability space with a rich geometric structure~\citep{mallasto2017learning,takatsu2011wasserstein,villani2021topics}.
-This geometric perspective is particularly beneficial in various applications, such as distributionally-robust optimization, where Wasserstein balls play a crucial role~\citep{blanchet2019robust,duchi2023distributionally,esfahani2015data,gao2023distributionally,luo2019decomposition,pflug2007ambiguity,rahimian2022frameworks,sinha2017certifying}.
+Similarly defined $q$-Wasserstein metric for $q\geq 1$ is also a well-defined distance on $\gP_q(\Omega)$~\citep{santambrogio2015optimal}.

+This paper focuses on the Wasserstein metric for three primary reasons.
+First, it offers an intuitive interpretation as an ``earth-moving" distance~\citep{rubner1998metric}, characterized by the cost function $c(x_1, x_2) = \frac{1}{2}\|x_1 - x_2\|^2$.
+Second, existing literature underscores the Wasserstein metric's role in imparting a rich geometric structure to the space of probabilities~\citep{mallasto2017learning,takatsu2011wasserstein,villani2021topics}.
+This geometric framework proves particularly advantageous in several domains, such as distributionally robust optimization, wherein Wasserstein balls are pivotal~\citep{blanchet2019robust,duchi2023distributionally,esfahani2015data,gao2023distributionally,luo2019decomposition,pflug2007ambiguity,rahimian2022frameworks,sinha2017certifying}.
+Specifically, this work emphasizes the gradient flows induced by the Wasserstein metric to facilitate flow matching, a concept elaborated in Section~\ref{sec:WGF}.
+The metric's unique capacity to yield straightforward and compelling applications through gradient flows is noteworthy~\citep{santambrogio2017euclidean}.
+However, establishing gradient flows, for instance, using Kullback-Leibler divergence within the framework of Bures-Wasserstein gradient flows, proves to be considerably less elegant mathematically~\citep{lambert2022variational}.
+Lastly, as illustrated in Remark~\ref{rmk:gaussian_W2}, the metric seamlessly integrates certain invariant properties a priori.

 Further, by applying the Kantorovich-Rubinstein duality, we can derive the dual formulation of the 2-Wasserstein distance, as detailed in \textbf{Theorem~\ref{thm:W2_dual}}.
 This dual formulation offers well-established interpretations in the context of optimal transport theory~\citep{ambrosio2005gradient,panaretos2019statistical}. \begin{theorem}[Dual representation; \citet{benamou2000computational}] The dual representation for $\gW_2$ is given by

 \end{theorem} The dual formulation enables the derivation of efficient and potentially closed-form solutions by employing standard methods from the field of convex optimization~\citep{finlay2020train}.
+For a deeper understanding of the underlying principles, see Remark~\ref{rmk:shipper} for intuitive insights.